 Help Them Be As Self-Sufficient As Possible

-If the injury that your family member has suffered from is one in which they’ll slowly recover, you should seek to help them relearn how to be as self-sufficient as possible in the care that you’re giving them.
+If the injury that your family member has suffered is one in which they’ll slowly recover, you should seek to help them relearn how to be as self-sufficient as possible in the care that you’re giving them.
 As they become stronger, allow them to do more of the heavy lifting in the care department.
 This way, they’ll continue to strengthen themselves as they heal.